Unwanted ads issues in Ad Exchange

 Check your setup

-Often, it’s difficult to get more information about unwanted ads.
-However, here are some simple tips and tools to gather as much detail as possible:
+I can be difficult to get more information about unwanted ads, but here are some tips and tools:

 - Screenshot: Include the whole screen if possible, showing browser, OS, and system time.

-- Mobile app: mobile device and OS details
+- For mobile apps, record the mobile device and OS details.

-- Exact occurrence date and timing (with time zone)
+- Exact occurrence date and timing, including your time zone.

-- Clickstring (a.k.a. click tag): The clickstring helps to confirm that the ad came from us and provides additional information about the ad.
+- Clickstring (or, "click tag"): The clickstring helps to confirm that the ad came from us and provides additional information about the ad.
 Learn how to capture a clickstring on Publisher University.

-- Session traffic / Network trace (e.g., through tools such as charles or fiddler, or HAR export from Chrome Developer Tools): For redirects, be sure to have the traffic before and after the redirect.
+- Session traffic or Network trace through tools such as charles or fiddler, or HAR export from Chrome Developer Tools.
+For redirects, be sure to record the traffic before and after the redirect.
 In Chrome Developer Tools, this can be done by checking “preserve log” in the Network tab.